 Prepare the Sourdough Starter the night before.
 Preheat the oven to 400 degrees F.

 Dissolve yeast in warm water and whisk to combine.
 Add sugar and whisk until sugar dissolves.
-Add sifted flour, 2 cups at a time, whisking after each addition to combine.
-Peel, wash, and cut the raw potato into quarters; add potato to the flour mixture.
-Place starter in a large, deep bowl, cover it with a towel, and let rest in a warm place overnight.
+Add sifted flour, 1 cup at a time, whisking after each addition to combine.
+Peel, wash, and grate the raw potato and add it to the flour mixture.
+Place starter in a very clean, wide bowl, cover it with a towel, and let rest in a warm place overnight.
 The starter should be made ahead of time, even 3 to 4 days ahead.

 Home Cook Recipe: A viewer or guest of the show, who may not be a professional cook, provided this recipe.
 The Food Network Kitchen have not tested this recipe and therefore cannot make representation as to the results.